 In Colombia’s Caribbean coast you’ll find a city also known as the “Corral de Piedra” because of the huge walls that surround its historical city center, which have survived high tides, pirates and privateers.

 This tropical paradise is Cartagena de Indias, of the main cities of the Caribbean, and emblematic in our country.
-It is definitely a Colombian landmark!
+It is definitely a Colombian landmark! knows some of the reasons why this beautiful Colombian city is a world heritage site.

 Cartagena’s ensemble of forts is not only the biggest in South America, but also one of the best preserved.
 Castles, stonewalls and colonial churches make of this lovely coastal city an ideal tourist destination where heritage blends with the ocean, creating the most romantic atmosphere.